A one-dimensional morphoelastic model for burn injuries: sensitivity analysis and a feasibility study: Discussion

 \section{Discussion}

-In this study, we worked with the morphoelastic model for contraction and contractures in burn scars.
-This model was developed by Koppenol, and based on the principle of morphoelasticity described by \cite{Hall}.
+In this study, we worked with the morpho-elastic model for contraction and contractures in burn scars.
+This model was developed by Koppenol, and based on the principle of morpho-elasticity \cite{Hall}.
 We have provided a one-dimensional version of this model and focused on the parameter values, the sensitivity of the parameter values, and the feasibility of the model for patients of different ages.

 We comprehensively described the (ranges of the) values of the parameters.
 Most of the variety in the parameter values we have found in literature sources.
 We estimated some parameter values and adopted other parameter values from Koppenol.
 In case there were ranges of values found in literature, we chose upper or lower bounds, or a fixed value in between.
 We have used these values as mean values for the sensitivity analysis and for the parameters we have used for the second age group in our feasibility study.